nih-niddk-mbs/StochasticGene.jl/docs/src/examples/hierarchical_trace.md

 # Hierarchical Trace Analysis

+!!! warning "Legacy conceptual example"
+    This page is retained as a conceptual sketch.
+New hierarchical trace scripts should use the current `fit` keyword interface and `trace_specs`.

 This example demonstrates how to analyze trace data using hierarchical models to account for cell-to-cell variability.

 ## Setup